lamptissue/meet/README.md

 # App overview

-This app provides information for upcoming events in any given city chosen by the user.
-The user can specify how many events are shown, show data for the chosen area and it is available both online and offline (PWA).
+  Meet App helps users stay informed about upcoming events in their desired city.
+They can choose the number of events to display and view data for their chosen location.
+The app is also accessible both online and offline as a progressive web app (PWA).

 Take a closer look - [demo](https://lamptissue.github.io/meet/).